Djensonsan/Distributed-Applications-Project/README.md

 # Distributed Applications Project

-In this demo we will use various Jakarta EE features and consume them through an Angluar front-end.
+In this demo we will use various Jakarta EE features and consume them through an Angular front-end.
 The application server used is Payara, the server does require some configuration in order for all functionalities to work.
 An Azure MySQL database was used to store the entities.